eugene-eeo/rmbd/README.md

 using the following algorithm (where `width` is fixed and part of the protocol):

-    def merge(offset, row):
+    def merge(offset, chunk):
-        for i, bit in enumerate(row):
+        for i, bit in enumerate(chunk):
             filter[offset*width + i] |= bit

 After a successful update servers will respond to the sender with an `ack`.

-Each server has a background sync task that sends the filter, row by row to other nodes by sending them `sync` requests.
+Each server has a background sync task that sends the filter, chunk by chunk to other nodes by sending them `sync` requests.
 After that it sleeps for a predefined delay and then removes the peers which have not responded with an `ack`.

 ## usage